ain-soph/trojanzoo/README.md

 This is the code implementation (pytorch) for our paper:
 [TROJANZOO: Everything you ever wanted to know about neural backdoors (but were afraid to ask)](https://arxiv.org/abs/2012.09302)

-TrojanZoo provides a universal platform for conducting security researches (especially backdoor attacks/defenses) for image classification in deep learning.
+TrojanZoo provides a universal pytorch platform for conducting security researches (especially backdoor attacks/defenses) for image classification in deep learning.
 It is composed of two packages: `trojanzoo` and `trojanvision`. `trojanzoo` contains abstract classes and utilities, while `trojanvision` contains abstract and concrete ones for image classification task.

 [Dataset List](https://github.com/ain-soph/Trojan-Zoo/blob/master/trojanvision/datasets/__init__.py)
 [Model List](https://github.com/ain-soph/Trojan-Zoo/blob/master/trojanvision/models/__init__.py)